ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 :    The CRN of the IBM Cloud Secrets Manager instance.

 `--subnet-id ID`
 :    The VPC subnet to assign the cluster.
-To list available subnets, run `ibmcloud ks subnets --provider vpc-classic --vpc-id <vpc-id> --zone <vpc-zone>`.
+To list available subnets, run `ibmcloud ks subnets --provider vpc-classic --vpc-id VPC_ID --zone VPC_ZONE`.

 `--version VERSION`
 :    Specify the Kubernetes or OpenShift version, including at least the major.minor version.
 If you do not include this flag, the default version is used.
 To see available versions, run `ibmcloud ks versions`.